naotoyamaguchi/Hapi-routeConfig/README.md

 	path: 'users/{userName}'
 })
 ```
-... and you can access/utilize the parameter with the following
+... and you can access/utilize the parameter with the following:
 ```javascript
 server.route({
 	method: 'GET',